 Bird activity tends to increase during the spring and summer months in correlation to the natural mating season of birds.
 During these months, small birds like to protect their territories.
 And if your house falls into one of these territories, which is extremely common, you might have a bird or two pecking at your window.

 The reason you ask?
 These small little birds see their reflection thinking it is another bird in its territory.
-You will notice them perching on windowsills, bouncing around and attacking the window.
-In this case, there are certain products that work better than others.
+You will notice these birds fluttering, bouncing around, and aggressively attacking the reflection in the window.

 How to Stop Birds from Pecking at Windows?